ThatTakashi/Notes-site/content/notes/20 - 29 Project Management/20 Current Projects/20.04 Inquiry Standard/Inquiry-Standard.md

 How can I improve the speed at which my dad can work with the use of a digital outcome?
 What is causing slow downs with my dads work and what could a digital outcome do to help change this?

 ## Analysis
 From my research, I can tell that there is quite the variation in the offerings from each different company.
-Each have their own pros and cons.
-Here I want to go through and analyze each piece of software and pick out different things that would make my digital outcome better for my stakeholder.
+Each have their own pros and cons as well as their own focus in terms of target end users.
+Here I want to go through and analyze each piece of software and pick out different things that I would use/adapt to make my digital outcome better for my stakeholder.

 ### Base Requirements:
 In terms of my digital outcome I have a few base requirements that will need to be met in order for my outcome to be successful.
 They are: